 What Is Firebase?

 Firebase is Google’s Backend-as-a-Service (Baas) solution for mobile app development.
-Originally developed and launched in 2011 by Firebase Inc, it was later acquired by Google in 2014.
-Firebase started off as a realtime database, and now offers developers and marketers a comprehensive selection of tools and products that help develop advanced applications, as well as market them.
-The firebase platform allows for easy integration with IOS, Android, Web, and Unity products.
-There is a lot to learn about the platform, however in this article we will cover in-app messaging.
+Originally it was developed and launched in 2011 by Firebase Inc, and later was acquired by Google in 2014.
+It started off as a realtime database; however, now it offers developers and marketers a comprehensive selection of tools and products to not only help develop advanced applications but also to market them.
+The Firebase platform allows for easy integration with IOS, Android, Web, and Unity products.
+There is a lot to learn about the platform; however, in this article we will cover Firebase Cloud Messaging (FCM).

 Firebase has an abundance of tools and features that are useful for both developers and marketers.
-If you haven’t already, check out my previous article on 5 Benefits of Using Firebase by Google.
+Keep an eye out for my next article on Firebase Analytics.
+Also, if you haven’t already, make sure to check out my previous articles on Firebase by Google.
 If you’d like to discuss the current and future setup for your mobile application tracking and analytics, reach out to the team at InfoTrust.